Ways to have fun this season from A to Z

 While not a working vineyard, Duplin Winery in Barefoot Landing, North Myrtle Beach, sells its regionally bottled muscadine wines to large groups who visit year-round.
 Established in North Carolina in 1975, Duplin sells some 450,000 cases of wine annually.

 Myrtle Waves on U.S. 17 Bypass in Myrtle Beach may be the best known of the area waterparks, with its ten-story-tall Turbo Twisters, but equally beloved by the wet set are Family Kingdom’s Splashes Water Park (the only oceanfront waterpark in the area) and Wild Water & Wheels in Surfside Beach, which adds bumper boats, mini golf and go-karts to the mix.
 Enjoy good, outdoor fun for the whole family.
+NOTE: Splashes will remain closed for the 2020 season.

 OK, you Scrabble aficionados, we admit that we’re scraping the barrel here for an “X” word, but after a little digging we found one that perfectly describes our goal for you this summer.
 “Xenization” is defined as “the act of traveling as a stranger,” in other words, try to look at the Grand Strand not as something familiar and well worn, but rather altogether new, filled with the untried, the unexperienced and the unfamiliar.
 We’ve given you plenty of ideas, and are finally nearing the end of our list.
 The rest is up to you.